mikegallimore/NHL_Single/README.md

 <code>--tweet no</code><br>
 <code>--units skip</code><br>

-So, if you wanted, for example, to use the script without scraping and parsing the game files and you don't want to tweet out generated visualizations, you'd enter:<br>
+So, if you wanted, for example, to use the script without scraping and parsing the game files and without tweeting out generated visualizations, you'd enter:<br>
 <code>python run_game.py 20182019 20001 --fetch skip --parse skip --tweet no</code>

 You can always reference the required and optional arguments in the shell by typing the following:<br>